 God doesn’t say no to sex or that it’s wrong.
 He invented it, He called it good, and told man to have lots of sex with your spouse (Gen 1:28).
 It was God’s great wedding gift to mankind.
 Since the fall (Gen 3) it didn’t take long before this amazing gift began to be mistreated.
 Like all desires and appetites if not brought under the person's control, they can begin to control the person.

 Ancient Jewish wisdom writings put it this way:

 Like a conquered city with no walls, so is a man who has no self-control.
 Proverbs 25:28

-Our nations judicial system agrees with both Christians and non-Christians.
-Sexual crimes deserve a fitting judgement.
-We all agree this because we’d all agree that a sexual crime isn’t just a physical act.
+Our nation's judicial system agrees with both Christians and non-Christians.
+Sexual crimes deserve a fitting judgment.
+We all agree with this because we’d all agree that a sexual crime isn’t just a physical act.
 It’s not just two bodies.
 There is real damage done emotionally and Christians would say, and others agree ‘spiritually’ to the victim as well.

 In the earliest book of the Jewish scriptures that Jesus pointed to Genesis tells us that when God created man and woman, He said: